November 29, 2021

 Businesses today collect and maintain a lot of sensitive information.
 Although paperless recordkeeping has begun to replace paper records, many businesses in Washington, D.C. may still store paperwork in their office.
 Not sure why your Washington D.C. business should get rid of unnecessary, out of date, or irrelevant paper files?
 Here are 5 reasons:

-The Identity Theft Resource Center (ITRC) reported a 44% increase in the number of data breaches for 2017.
-About 1,600 data breaches exposed nearly 179 million records.
-That number included a little over 14 million credit card numbers.
-Unfortunately, credit card fraud is the most common type of identity theft, followed by tax-related or employment fraud, phone or utilities fraud, and bank fraud.
+The number of data breaches continues to rise exponentially each year, and unfortunately, credit card fraud is one of the most common results of data theft.
+This is followed by tax-related or employment fraud, phone or utilities fraud, and bank fraud.

 As a business, you must take steps to protect the information you handle every day, whether that’s information about your customers, staff, or business partners.
 If you don’t protect that sensitive data, the risk of being involved in a data breach runs higher.
 It’s best to be proactive and decrease that risk by securely shredding your documents.
-Not only are shredded documents harder to reconstruct, but a professional shredding service can ensure that other people don’t see or come in contact with those documents.
+With professional shredding services like those provided by PROSHRED®️ Washington D.C., not only are shredded documents harder to reconstruct, but a professional shredding service can ensure that other people don’t see or come in contact with those documents.

 Businesses have a legal obligation to protect client and employee privacy by destroying confidential information.
 By using secure document shredding services, you comply with laws such as FACTA, HIPAA, HITECH, AND GLBA.